-Figure 6.-Darcy groundwater movement predictions for the Cheboygan River watershed (Baker et al. 2003).
-Groundwater movement increases from blue (lowest potential) to red (highest potential).
+Figure 6.-Darcy groundwater movement predictions for the Cheboygan River watershed (Baker et al. 2003a).
+Areas of groundwater potential are highlighted in blue (recharge) and red (discharge).

-Figure 7.-Low-flow yield (90% exceedence flow divided by catchment area) expressed as $ft^3/s/mi^2$ for the Sturgeon River at Wolverine, compared to low-flow yields for other Michigan streams with similar-sized catchments.
+Figure 7.-Low-flow yield (90% exceedence flow divided by catchment area) expressed as ft3/s/mi2 for the Sturgeon River at Wolverine, compared to low-flow yields for other Michigan streams with similar-sized catchments.
 Note that some flow regulation occurs upstream of gages on the Paw Paw and Fawn rivers.
 Data are from the United States Geological Survey.

-Figure 8.-Low-flow yield (90% exceedence flow divided by catchment area) expressed as $ft^3/s/mi^2$ for the Rainy River near Ocqueoc, compared to low-flow yields for other Michigan streams with similar-sized catchments.
+Figure 8.-Low-flow yield (90% exceedence flow divided by catchment area) expressed as ft3/s/mi2 for the Rainy River near Ocqueoc, compared to low-flow yields for other Michigan streams with similar-sized catchments.
 Data are from the United States Geological Survey.